Last Updated on September 1, 2020

 How Does General Liability Protect Your Business?

 Anyone interacting with your business can file a claim against you.
-This could be vendors, customers, delivery drivers, visitors, or even other businesses.
-But general liability insurance can help your business cover the costs that occur as a result of these claims.
+This could be vendors, customers, delivery drivers, visitors, or even other companies.
+But commercial general liability insurance can help your business cover the costs resulting from these liability claims.

 It can help you pay for:

-- Hiring an attorney and other legal defense fees
+- Hiring an attorney, and legal defense costs

 - Money owed for property damages